CENTRE OF BIOSTATISTICS AND BIOINFORMATICS ANALYSIS – WHO WE ARE

 Nat Genet.
 2018 Sep;50(9):1262-1270

-Coordinator of the Center of Biostatistics and Bioinformatics Analysis
+Head of the Centre of Biostatistics and Bioinformatics Analysis

 Medical University of Gdańsk